 While New Orleans may be best known for its raucous annual carnival (a little festival called Mardi Gras), the city is also an architectural marvel with New Orleans wedding venues that represent a gumbo of influences and equally ornate stylings.
 For that reason, couples looking for small wedding venues in New Orleans need look no further than the city's impressive smattering of mansions, estates, and restored houses.
-Whether you always wanted an antebellum mansion decked with enough cast iron balconies to satisfy even the most persnickety Southern Belle or Beau, or a more modern—-by Crescent City standards—abode, this unique place offers New Orleans mansions for rent that suit every couples' taste.
+Whether you always wanted a mansion decked with enough cast iron balconies to satisfy even the most persnickety Southern Belle or Beau, or a more modern—-by Crescent City standards—abode, this unique place offers New Orleans mansions for rent that suit every couples' taste.
 It helps that these homes' features make them some of the best wedding venues in New Orleans.

 See our favorite New Orleans wedding venues that double as historic homes!